yigitkabak/Fenrir/README.md

-**Fenrir** is a modern JavaScript runtime environment based on TypeScript.
-It provides developers with a fast, secure, and flexible working environment.
+**Fenrir** is a modern JavaScript runtime environment based on TypeScript It provides developers with a fast, secure, and flexible working environment.
 Thanks to TypeScript support, it offers powerful type safety and a modern development experience.
 Fenrir is distributed as open source and is open to community contributions.

 ---